The Golden Gate Bridge Welcome Center is the best spot to see the famous bridge.

 The Golden Gate Bridge Welcome Center has some fun, bridge-themed souvenirs, mixed in with interpretative exhibits.
-The merchandise is classier than your average tourist shop, so you'll pick up something cool here.
+The merchandise is classier than your average tourist shop.

-3. Learn about the incredible engineering feat of building the Golden Gate Bridge.
+3. Learn about the incredible engineering feat involved in building the Golden Gate Bridge.

 4. See the 12-foot span test model of the Golden Gate Bridge.